RyangDiaz/carla-obstacle-avoidance/README.md

 ### carla_gym/envs

 This folder contains the code for handling the environments for the training and rollout of the RL and IL agents.
-The base environment code is in `envs/carla_multi_agent_env.py`, with more specific environments inhering from the `CarlaMultiAgentEnv` class.
+The base environment code is in `envs/carla_multi_agent_env.py`, with more specific environments inheriting from the `CarlaMultiAgentEnv` class.
 In particular, RL training is done in the "EndlessEnv" (`envs/suites/endless_env.py`) and IL training is done in the "SimpleRouteEnv" (`envs/suites/simple_route_env.py`).
 If you are looking to test specific routes in a map, you can specify them in the `envs/scenario_descriptions` folder (refer to the SimpleRouteEnv as an example).

 ## References